Red Claw Crab Care Guide: Not a Freshwater Crab (Despite What the Store Says)

 It is of paramount importance to distinguish between the male and female Red Claw Crabs, not only for breeding purposes but also to prevent aggressive behavior within their shared tank.
 Males have brighter claws that are larger in size while females tend towards a darker coloring with more slender appendages.

-Male specimens exhibiting larger shells along with brighter, more obvious pincers while underneath on their shelve will usually come off oblong or pointed.
+Male specimens exhibiting larger shells along with brighter, more obvious pincers while underneath on their shelve will come off oblong or pointed.
 Female ones show relatively smaller darker claws along with rounded underside pieces instead.

 Housing multiple males will likely result in fighting and even death, so identifying gender beforehand is essential if one wishes to create harmony among these crustaceans living together.
 This way you ensure your crabs live peacefully without any turmoil arising from territorial disputes due solely to unbalanced gender ratios!